PassiveModding/sentimental/readme.md

 Both the producer and consumer functions are deployed using Google Cloud Functions, offering a scalable and serverless architecture.

-## Getting Started
+## Quickstart
-### GCloud Setup
+### GCloud Configuration
+You are required to create a GCP project then enable the Service Usage API, which allows terraform to handle necessary APIs for functioning.
+Various other APIs will be enabled by terraform for different roles.
+Navigate to the Datastore Settings to enable Datastore mode for Firestore/App Engine.

 Create a GCP project and enable the following API:
 - [Service Usage API](https://console.cloud.google.com/apis/library/serviceusage.googleapis.com) - allows terraform to manage APIs required to run the application.

-The following apis are required but will be managed by terraform:
+The following apis are required but will be enabled by terraform:
 - [Cloud Functions](https://console.cloud.google.com/apis/library/cloudfunctions.googleapis.com) - Used to deploy the producer and consumer functions.
 - [Cloud Pub/Sub](https://console.cloud.google.com/apis/library/pubsub.googleapis.com) - Used to queue data for processing.
 - [Cloud Datastore](https://console.cloud.google.com/apis/library/datastore.googleapis.com) - Used to store processed data.